sergiojoker11/codeAssigment/README.md

 Java Standalone application + Spring 4.3.11 (Spring Data 1.11.7) + Hibernate 5.2.11 + HSQLDB 2.4.0 (in memory)

+The maven build created two JAR files.
+One has dependendecies and the other does not.
+To execute it from command line, use the one with dependencies.

 # codeAssigment
 2nd step of a selection process